toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

   - "template"
 ```

+## Validation

+Toucan validates the metadata at template load time.
+If the template.yml file is missing, malformed, or lacks required fields, the template will be rejected and excluded from the rendering process.

-### Field Reference
+## Field Reference

 @FAQ {
     @Question {
         `name`
     }
     @Answer {
-        The name of the template.
-Should be unique and descriptive.
+        The unique name of the template.
+Should be clear and descriptive for identification.
     }
 }